 Pope Pius IX, Etsi Multa, 1873, #26: "[...]
 Therefore, by the authority of Almighty God, We excommunicate and hold as anathema Joseph Hubert himself and all those who attempted to choose him, and who aided in his sacrilegious consecration.
 We additionally excommunicate whoever has adhered to them and belonging to their party has furnished help, favor, aid, or consent.
 We declare, proclaim, and command that they are separated from the communion of the Church.
 They are to be considered among those with whom all faithful Christians are forbidden by the Apostle to associate and have social exchange to such an extent that, as he plainly states, they may not even be greeted.
 (2 St. John 1:10)"

-Anathematize and avoid bad willed, stubborn heretics, and this means avoiding most people we will come into contact with.
-The most you can do is be cordial with them if you have to work with them, or purchase goods or services from them, but leave it at that.
+Anathematize (meaning simply make an act of the will to let them go, and let God deal with them, after one or two admonitions) and avoid bad willed, stubborn heretics and enemies of God and the natural law.
+The most you can do is be cordial and charitable with them if you have to work with them, or purchase goods or services from them, but leave it at that.

 Josue 23:11-13: "This only take care of with all diligence, that you love the Lord your God.
 But if you will embrace the errors of these nations that dwell among you, and make marriages with them, and join friendships: Know ye for a certainty that the Lord your God will not destroy them before your face, but they shall be a pit and a snare in your way, and a stumblingblock at your side, and stakes in your eyes, till he take you away and destroy you from off this excellent land, which he hath given you."